Sierra-Alpha/desert/readme.md

 ```
 Now you should exit the SSH connection one more time (if you copy pasted the
 above then it should already be done) so that we actually start using the new
-keys, when you try and reconnect using the above same ssh command:
+keys, when you try and reconnect using the same ssh command:

 ```shell